selikhovleonid/nadir2/README.md

 ## Authorization

-Nadir provides a wide range of customization options for user authorization.
+Nadir2 provides a wide range of customization options for user authorization.
 It's necessary to fill the `\extensions\core\Auth` class with a concrete functional for this.